 - marketing, publicity, promotion and administrative costs

-- modest audio/visual recording costs for documenting activity (i.e. archival recording).
+- modest audio/visual recording costs for documenting activity when a live presentation is the proposed project activity (i.e. archival recording).

 For recording projects, please see the Music Recording Projects program.
 For creation projects, please see the Music Creation Projects program.